tuckedf/teams-ai/js/lab/travelBot/Lab.md

 1. "Tell me about the upcomming US Elections"
 2. "When was Canada founded?"

-This is because the Travel bot is simply a proxy between the user and OpenAI model `text-davinci-003`.
-Obviously this is not a good thing since the conversation is out of scope.
+This is because the bot is simply a proxy between the user and OpenAI model `text-davinci-003`.
+Obviously this is not a good thing since the conversation can go out of scope.
 We will see later on in this lab how to prevent this from happening.
 To do that we must first understand how this works.

 ### Step 2: How it Works

-In simple terms, When a user sends a message to Travel bot.
-It is, within the bot web server, injected into a prompt template and passed into the `text-davinci-003` model.
+In simple terms, the users message is sent to the bot server, and then injected into a prompt template and passed into the `text-davinci-003` model.
 The response is then returned to the user in Teams.

 Open the `src/promps/chat/skprompt.txt` file to find descriptive prompt engineering that, in plain language and with minor training, instructs the model how the bot should conduct itself and facilitate conversation: